 - 1.9 The Council will aim to provide a joined up service for children which, whatever their background or circumstances, provides the support they need to achieve well being based upon the Every Child Matters outcomes of Stay Safe; Be Healthy, Enjoy and Achieve; have economic wellbeing; and make a positive contribution.
 The Licensing Authority will have regard to these outcomes when considering decisions under the Licensing Objectives. - 1.10 That effective licensing can only be achieved by recognising the value of all contributions.
 The Licensing Authority strongly supports inclusivity and working in partnership with the Police and other Responsible Authorities, local businesses, performers, local people, professionals involved in child protection and all others who can contribute positively to the successful promotion of the four Licensing Objectives.
-The Licensing Authority encourages membership of local schemes such as Night-Net, Pub watch or Store-Net and values the contribution such schemes make to the fulfilment of the Licensing Objectives. - 1.11 That it's licensing decisions will be taken within the context of all strategies to which it is a signatory and will have regard to the potential impact its decisions may have on those strategies. - 1.12 The Licensing Authority considers that its licensing decisions can be a key factor in the control of anti-social behaviour.
-Whilst accepting that it will not use licensing conditions to control anti social behaviour by individuals once they are away from the licensable premises or place, and beyond the direct control of the licensee it does as a matter of Policy expect every holder of a licence issued under this Act to be responsible for minimising the impact of their activities and anti social behaviour by their patrons within the vicinity of their Premises.
-They will require licence holders to demonstrate that they have taken appropriate action.
+The Licensing Authority encourages membership of local schemes such as NiteNet, Pub watch or StoreNet and values the contribution such schemes make to the fulfilment of the Licensing Objectives. - 1.11 That its licensing decisions will be taken within the context of all strategies to which it is a signatory and will have regard to the potential impact its decisions may have on those strategies, providing these are not contradictory to the requirements of the Licensing Act 2003. - 1.12 The Licensing Authority considers that its licensing decisions can be a key factor in the control of anti-social behaviour.
+Whilst accepting that it will not use licensing conditions to control anti-social behaviour by individuals once they are away from the licensable premises or place and beyond the direct control of the licensee it does as a matter of policy expect every holder of a licence issued under this Act to be responsible for minimising the impact of their activities and anti-social behaviour by their patrons within the vicinity of their Premises.
+They will require licence holders to demonstrate that they have taken and intend to take appropriate action in this respect.
 Any conditions attached to licences will be within the control of the individual licensees and others in possession of relevant authorisations, and will primarily focus on the direct impact of the activities taking place at the Licensed Premises on members of the public living, working or engaged in lawful activity in the area concerned. - 1.13 That it will not adopt blanket Policies of zoning to fix the trading hours of Licensed Premises.
-However, where it is necessary to promote one or more of the Licensing Objectives, the Licensing Authority will attach conditions to the Premises Licence to control a Premises trading hours.
-Such conditions will be imposed where there is supporting evidence to demonstrate necessity. - 1.14 The Licensing Authority is satisfied, as advised by Devon and Cornwall Police that the night time leisure economy is on occasions subject to some disorder problems and can lead to noise disturbance in some residential and commercial accommodation areas.
-Therefore the Licensing Authority has as part of this Policy included a Special Saturation Policy (otherwise known as a Cumulative Impact Policy) where an application for a new Licence, or variation of an existing Licence would normally be refused, where it is anticipated that the application will add to the problems of crime and disorder or/and public nuisance in the area.
+However, where it is necessary to promote one or more of the Licensing Objectives, the Licensing Authority will attach conditions to the Premises Licence to control a Premises' trading hours.
+Such conditions will be imposed where there is supporting evidence to demonstrate necessity. - 1.14 The Licensing Authority is satisfied, having been advised by and provided with supporting data from Devon and Cornwall Police that the night time leisure economy is on occasions subject to crime and disorder problems which can lead to noise disturbance in some residential and commercial accommodation areas.
+Therefore the Licensing Authority has as part of this Policy included a Special Saturation Policy (otherwise known as a Cumulative Impact Policy) where an application for a new Licence, or variation of an existing Licence, would normally be refused, where it is anticipated that the application will add to the problems of crime and disorder or/and public nuisance in the area.
 This Special Saturation Policy will apply to all Premises in the areas designated in Appendix 1 to this Policy, when the sale of alcohol is proposed and relevant Representations are received from a Responsible Authority or an Interested Party and are upheld as relevant following a hearing.